raaline3/WITDH/README.txt

 INSTRUCTIONS
 ---------------------
-Add a PNG image of the current FTC season field in the Images folder If you want, change the variables labeled "Change These" in WITDH Run WITDH
+Add a PNG image of the current FTC season field in the Images folder (Default image provided is CenterStage) If you want, change the variables labeled "Change These" in WITDH Run WITDH
 The program provides instructions to the user